asrob-uc3m/robotDevastation-user-manual/en/launch-robot-devastation---with-one-robot.md

-# Launch Robot Devastation - With One Robot
+# Launch Robot Devastation - With One Remote Robot

 Having followed the PC installation steps, open a terminal (on Ubuntu 10.04 - 14.10 and other distributions, a console can be accessed through the combination of the three simultaneous keys `CTRL ALT t`) and run (write and press `enter`):